Local jobs and local content

 The project is expected to achieve 92 per cent local content (content from Victoria, Australia and New Zealand) and will maximise the use of locally milled steel.
-Based on experience with the Ravenhall Prison Project, the expansion will create up to 600 jobs during peak construction periods.
+Based on experience with the Ravenhall Prison Project, the expansion will create more than 1000 jobs during peak construction periods.

 Under the Victorian Government’s Major Projects Skills Guarantee, registered apprentices, trainees and engineering cadets will make up 10 per cent of the project’s total estimated labour hours.
 The guarantee applies when awarded contracts for construction, building, infrastructure and civil engineering have a pre-tender estimated value at or over $20 million.

 This project abides by Victoria’s Social Procurement Framework which puts social and sustainable outcomes at the centre of the government’s procurement activity.